Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: The Brown measure of and -diagonal operators.

-The above discussion leads to the explicit formula for the Brown measure of $hb_t$. \begin{theorem} The Brown measure $\mu_{hb_t}$ of $hb_t$ is the annulus law.
-It is supported in the annulus $A_t = \{e^{-t/2}\leq |z|\leq e^{t/2} \}$, rotationally invariant, and the density $W_t$ of $\mu_{hb_t}$ in polar coordinate form is given by
+This leads to an alternation derivation of the density for the Brown measure of $hb_t$ computed in Theorem~\ref{HaarFormula}. \begin{theorem} The Brown measure $\mu_{hb_t}$ of $hb_t$ is the annulus law.
+It is supported in the annulus $A_t = \{e^{-t/2}\leq |z|\leq e^{t/2} \}$, rotationally invariant, and the density $W_t$ of $\mu_{hb_t}$ in polar coordinates is given by